APThreatHunter: An automated planning-based threat hunting framework: Threat Hunting as Planning

 \Cref{fig:system-pipeline} illustrates the architecture of \frameworkname{}.
-The ASP component receives data points from the system under examination and translates them into a planning problem instance.
-Subsequently, the planner receives the planning instance along with a domain model that defines the threats to produce possible threats.
-In general, a Security Information and Event Management (SIEM) solution is a cybersecurity system that collects and analyses security data from various sources across an IT environment to detect and respond to threats. \frameworkname{} employs a SIEM to verify whether the threats potentially generated by the planner are genuine or not.
-This is achieved by converting the plans that achieve those threats into a set of Indicators of Compromise (IoCs).
+The ASP component receives data points from the system under examination, reasons on them and then translates the outcomes of this reasoning into a planning problem instance.
+Subsequently, the planner receives the planning instance along with a domain model that defines the threats and produces a set of possible threats (i.e., $\threatsset$).
+In general, a Security Information and Event Management (SIEM) solution~\cite{siem-solution} is a cybersecurity system that collects and analyses security data from various sources across an IT environment to detect and respond to threats.
+To check if any of the generated possible threats in $\threatsset$ exists, the SIEM component translates every plan in $\threatsset$ into a rule that will be triggered if its conditions are met.
+Such rules are referred to as Indicators of Compromise (IoC).
+The translation of the rules are left out of scope for this paper.